 How to Get to Lake Toba

-If you’re heading to Lake Toba as your first Sumatran destination, we suggest skipping the city of Medan entirely.
-We’ve never met anyone who has enjoyed spending time there!
+If you’re heading to Lake Toba as your first Sumatran destination, we suggest skipping the central city of Medan entirely.

 Head to Toba straight from the airport, or get some zzzz’s in a hotel nearby the airport rather than heading into the city centre itself (around an hour away, depending on traffic).

 Silangit airport, around two hours drive from Parapat, has been upgraded in the last few years.
-You can now fly directly from Malaysia (or from many domestic airports) for a reasonable price.
+You can now fly directly from Singapore to Lake Toba (or from Malaysia or many domestic airports) for a reasonable price.

 The airport is small but modern, and you can grab a fixed-price taxi outside to get yourself from there to Parapat for around 400,000 IDR.